3-Day Split Training Program

 Should I do cardio on rest days?

-Light cardio (20–30 min walking or cycling) on rest days is fine and aids recovery.
-Avoid high-intensity cardio that significantly impacts leg recovery, especially before lower body days.
+Light cardio (20–30 min walking or easy cycling) on rest days is fine and aids recovery.
+Avoid intense cardio that taxes the same muscles you trained — especially before Legs day.
+High-intensity cardio the day before squats will hurt your performance.

 Ready to Build Muscle?